IsraelFridless/wwii_missions/README.md

 ## Usage

-To run the project, execute the following command:
+To run the project, first uncomment the function calls in the main.py file, and then execute the following command:
 ```bash
 python main.py
 ```